Burry/Organizr-Plex-Theme/README.md

 #### `yarn build`

-Compiles the [Sass](https://sass-lang.com/documentation/file.SASS_REFERENCE.html) source stylesheets in `/scss` into a minified CSS file and recompiles when changes are detected until exited.
+Compiles the [Sass](https://sass-lang.com/documentation/file.SASS_REFERENCE.html) source stylesheets in `/scss` into a minified CSS file.

+#### `yarn watch`

+Runs `yarn build` continuously as changes are detected until exited.

 #### `yarn serve`

 You must first set the `homepage` value in `package.json` to your Organizr instance's URL.
-Then `yarn serve` runs `yarn build` and launches a new [Browsersync](https://browsersync.io) window with the Plex Theme css injected into your Organizr instance every time it is recompiled, so you can see your changes instantly.
+Then `yarn serve` runs `yarn watch` and launches a new [Browsersync](https://browsersync.io) window with the Plex Theme css injected into your Organizr instance every time it is recompiled, so you can see your changes instantly.

 #### `yarn imagemin`